Setting the Example

 “I went to school first to become an occupational therapist, then I switched and went to psychology and I graduated with that degree.
 But I realized the passion I had for psychology was only for undergrad – I couldn’t see myself going towards graduate school for that.”

-After graduating from TWU, Quest decided to follow a life-long passion of his: video game design.
-He started attending SMU Guildhall in August of 2017, one of the world’s premier graduate programs for game design, and focused on level creation.
+After graduating from TWU, Quest decided to follow a life-long passion for his: video game design.
+He started attending SMU Guildhall in August of 2017, one of the world’s premier graduate programs for game design and focused on level creation.
 Shortly after beginning his studies, he married his girlfriend, Heidi, in October.

 After the wedding, the young couple began their new lives.
 Quest continued attending classes at SMU Guildhall and Heidi continued her own in TWU’s photography program.
 Then, nearly a year later, their daughter was born.
 Forced to withdraw from school in order to help take care of the newest member of the family, Quest currently works as a trainer at a call center, but he remains unwaveringly optimistic.